What Will Happen to My Loved Ones?

 Your concerns about going to rehab and being away from your loved ones are completely valid.
 You’d be hard pressed to find someone who didn’t share these feelings when they were entering treatment.
 But you can’t let these worries prevent you from getting the help you need.

 In the end, your sobriety will be the best option for both you and your loved ones.
-Don’t waste another moment of your or their lives on addiction; contact a compassionate treatment provider to start on the path towards recovery today.
+Don’t waste another moment of your or their lives on addiction.
+Contact a compassionate treatment provider to discuss available treatment options today.